 Products I use:

-If you are displaying at a long term gallery, it’s good to make sure your display method matches the professionalism of the space you’re in.
+If you are displaying at a long-term gallery, it’s good to make sure your display method matches the professionalism of the space you’re in.
 If you are setting up a popup event at a local business or casual craft fair, you don’t have to spend a ton to get a display put together.
-You can choose to forgo frames altogether and just clip your packaged art to a grid wall in these settings.
+You can choose to forego frames altogether and just clip your packaged art to a grid wall in these settings.